What are the Important Things in Your Life

 - What is your skillset?
 Make a list of the areas you are really good at or the ones where you can manage pretty well.

-- Identify the most important things in your life.
-What are the 4 or 5 things that you really want.
+- Identify your most important things in life.
+What are the 4 or 5 things that you really want?
 Considering what you found out in the three steps above start to gross of items from your long list.
 Until 4 or 5 items are left.
 Sleep on it.
 Change it.
 But in the end get down to no more than five items.

 - Now you have the vision where you want to get to.

-Keep that list of the most important things in your life handy and start planning.
+Keep that list of your most important things in life handy and start planning.
 You don’t have to devise a huge 5-year master plan of your life.
 Anything specific that goes beyond 6 or 12 months will probably need revising later.

 - The first step.
 For each of the important things determine what is the first thing you need to do.
 And then… do it!

 - List specific next steps.
 List the activities, tasks, projects, meetings, and commitments that fit in with the list.
 Be specific about the first weeks or months.
 Later correct course based on the vision.